echryso/DSS/README.md

 # DSS
 # this is my first GitHub repository
-I love :coffee: and  :ice cream: .
+I love :coffee: and  :pizza: .